francisrstokes/vec-la-fp/README.md

 # vec-la-fp

 `Vec-la-fp` is the functional version of the `vec-la` library.
 All functions are curried with arguments reordered to support composition.
-MatrixBuilder is replaced with composable calls to `mRotate`, `mTranslate`, `mScale`, `mShear`, and `mCompose` for abitrary matrix concatenations.
+MatrixBuilder is replaced with composable calls to `mRotate`, `mTranslate`, `mScale`, `mShear`, and `mCompose` for arbitrary matrix concatenations.

+Includes typescript types.

 ## Installation